MicroEJ/docs/SDK6UserGuide/testProject.rst

 Therefore:

-- it is recommended to use the built-in ``test`` testsuite for either the tests on the Simulator or the tests on device.
+- It is recommended to use the built-in ``test`` testsuite for either the tests on the Simulator or the tests on device.
   This avoids extra configuration to change the location of the tests source folder.
-- the tests source folder of the other testsuite must be changed to use the ``src/test/java`` folder as well:
+- The tests source folder of the other testsuite must be changed to use the ``src/test/java`` folder as well:

 .. code-block::